Adam Gnade: Author

 In early 2015 Powell's Books small press section buyer Kevin Sampsell announced that Gnade's Do It Yourself Guide to Fighting the Big Motherf**kin' Sad was the store's small press bestseller for 2014, an honor it was awarded with in 2013 as well.
 Winter and spring 2015 a 5th printing of the aforementioned book as well as releases of the chapbook series My Brain Was A Shark Eating Itself volumes 1 to 6 (as well as an e-book edition) and the chapbook And in My Dreams You're Alive and You're Crying.

 In January 2016 it was announced that Gnade's Do It Yourself Guide to Fighting the Big Motherfuckin' Sad was once again the small press bestseller at Powell's Books in 2015, this being the third year in a row at the No. 1 spot.
 A sixth printing of the book happened in mid-January.

 In April 2016, Three One G and Pioneers Press issued his latest book, Locust House.

 Powell's Books announced Gnade's Do-It-Yourself Guide to Fighting the Big Motherf**kin' Sad book was its #1 small bestseller in 2017.

 In June 2019 it was announced that his next book, This is the End of Something But It's Not the End of You, would be released February 14, 2020 via Pioneers Press and Three One G.

-Float Me Away, Floodwaters, a short novel, will be released by Three One G and Bread & Roses Press on January 5, 2021.
+Float Me Away, Floodwaters, a short novel, was released by Three One G and Bread & Roses Press on January 5, 2021.

 During a West Coast tour in October 2022, Gnade announced his next book would be a novel entitled After Tonight, Everything Will Be Different.
-Its release date is set for January 5, 2022 via Three One G and Bread & Roses Press.
+Its release date was January 5, 2022 via Three One G and Bread & Roses Press.

+Gnade's novel, The Internet Newspaper, was released in February 2023 by Three One G and Bread & Roses Press and was followed by UK and US tours.
+His latest novel, I Wish to Say Lovely Things will be released in February 2024, again through Three One G and Bread & Roses Press.
+This publication is third in the "Home and Away Quartet" that also includes After Tonight, Everything Will Be Different and The Internet Newspaper.

+The final installment in the "Home and Away Quartet," entitled Your Friends Will Carry You Home, was released in January 2025 by Bread & Roses Press and Three One G.